Matthew Bannister (musician): Academic career

 In 1998, Bannister returned to full-time study as a PhD candidate in the Department of Film, TV and Media Studies at the University of Auckland, graduating in 2003.
 His thesis was titled White Man's Soul: Pakeha masculinities in the popular music of New Zealand / Aotearoa.
 A revised version of the thesis appeared as a book, White Boys, White Noise: Masculinities and 1980s Guitar Rock, in the Ashgate Popular Music and Folk Series in 2006.

 He now works at the Waikato Institute of Technology (WINTEC) as a Theory/Post Graduate advisor in the School of Media Arts.
 In 2021 his book Eye of the Taika: New Zealand Comedy and the Films of Taika Waititi was published.

 Personal life

 Bannister's father Peter was a botanist working at Otago University.
-Bannister is married to Dribbling Darts/The Weather bandmate Alice Bulmer.
+Bannister is married to Dribbling Darts/The Weather bandmate Alice Bulmer, whom he met while they were both working at Auckland University Library in 1989.
 His son, Albert, plays bass with The Changing Same.